Israeli defence chief wounds relations with U.S. ally

 Issuing statements voicing regret at any offence he might have caused, Yaalon has not backed away from the substance of a scathing personal attack in January on U.S. Secretary of State John Kerry.

-In further criticism on Monday, Yaalon displayed deep disappointment with U.S. President Barack Obama's handling of burning world issues, and he has not retracted his accusation that the world's strongest superpower is projecting weakness abroad.
+In further criticism on Monday, Yaalon displayed deep disappointment with U.S. President Barack Obama's handling of burning world issues [ID:nL6N0MF2FK], and he has not retracted his accusation that the world's strongest superpower is projecting weakness abroad.

 "Bogie does not take well to being corrected," an ex-adviser, using Yaalon's nickname, told Reuters.
 Asked what Yaalon might be up to by criticising the United States, he said: "God knows.
 I hope he does."